 Perhaps the most important thing to remember about computers in the 1990s is the number of things that didn’t exist prior to 1990.
 In other cases, they existed, but were terrible, so nobody used them.

-In 1990, 32-bit computers were rather exotic.
-They existed, but they were crazy expensive.
+In 1990, 32-bit computers were something people talked more about than used.
+They existed, but they were very expensive.
 If you had a 386 on your desk at work, you were pretty important.
 Few people had 386s at home, and 486s were what dreams were made of.

 Intel wasn’t even the biggest name in 32-bit computing, though.
 Motorola had its 68020 and 68030 CPUs, which Apple put in its highest-end Macintoshes.
 Commodore put them in its Amigas, and Atari put them into workstations based on the Atari ST architecture.
 There wasn’t a lot of software that took advantage of Intel’s 32-bit CPUs so Motorola owned the day.
 Macintoshes owned the publishing market, and Amigas dominated video production.